mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

 - imagining the lines of sight of the learner. try to remove large obstacles to potential anchour points. --> Many design decisions were made to create a supported, simplified coding environment.
 Relevant examples from the previous chapter include: using an online code playground; skirting use of specialist terminology; hiding away un-needed complexity in the code template.

 While it is important to acknowledge the danger that such support may make learners run into trouble if coding other projects outside of this supported space, the use of authentic code language makes this less of an issues than with specialised coding environments aimed at novices [@hagge_coding_2018].
+Thus to make one addition to the metaphor this design is like a sea-harbour, tools like Scratch are like a swimming pool.

 #### Implications in conceptualisations of forms of agency